TroySK/SlideShareHandsFree/README.md

-SlideShareHandsFree
+SlideShare HandsFree
 ===================

-SlideShare HandsFree - Use SlideShare with gestures
+SlideShare HandsFree - Use SlideShare with gestures.